jrmenzel/vimix_os/docs/debugging.md

 ## Disassembly

 Sometimes it can be helpful to look at the generated assembly code. `tools/disassemble.sh` is a small wrapper around `objdump` for this.
 It can disassemble starting at an address defined by the ELF file (or functions by name).
-As binaries are mapped to these locations, program counter addresses (e.g. from exceptions) can be used as disassembly starting points to find the source location.
+As binaries are mapped to these locations, program counter addresses (e.g. from exceptions, call stacks) can be used as disassembly starting points to find the source location.

+## Console build-in process list

+The console captures some key combinations and prints debug output.
+Press `CTRL + H` for a list.

 ---